cloudbank/edo/README.md

 # edo

 #
-CH API for Architecture optimizations in image downloads and paging
+Architecture optimizations in image downloads and paging

 ## with duplicate detection at preload